 The DELETE statement does exactly what it sounds like: it allows you to delete existing records within a table.
 A DELETE query also allows you to specify rows that should be deleted that match specific conditions.

 The CREATE DATABASE statement is the first step to setting up your database, it is used to create an entirely new database within your database management system.
 Likewise, CREATE TABLE is used to create a new table once the database has been created.

 The UPDATE statement is used to update one or more records within the database.
 You can either update all rows at once or use a condition to only alter a subset.

 Types of SQL commands

 The language can be broken down into four types of SQL commands – DDL, DML, DQL and DCL.
-Let’s look at what each of these sections are:
+Let’s look at each of these sections.

 - DDL (data definition language) – this is used to create and modify database objects like tables, users, and indices.

 - DML (data manipulation language) – this is used to delete, add, and modify data within databases.